Beauty, Local identity, Gender and Helping

 Experimental Design

 We put the resumes in file bags and select public locations where shared bikes are parked to drop.
 Shared bikes, equipped with a basket, are one of popular ways of transportation and are widely distributed in urban areas of China.
 Therefore, any pedestrians passing through could find it accidentally and potentially become our helpers.
-Each call or email from unpaid passersby will be replied at any time and be recorded accurately.
+Each call from unpaid passersby will be answered at any time and be recorded accurately.

 Experimental Design Details